 After leading platform transformations at Wells Fargo and serving as CTO at startups, I asked: what happens when you treat AI models as first-class engineering partners β not autocomplete tools?
-I spent 8 months finding out.
+I've been finding out since late 2025.

 Claude architects, Gemini reviews, Codex executes β in parallel.